iden3/rapidsnark/README.md

+## Important note :warning:

+**This is an original implementation of ffiasm.
+The new one is in the https://github.com/iden3/ffiasm .**

 ## Important note

 **This is a new implementation of rapid snark.
 If you need access to the original (and now obsoleted) implemenation at  https://github.com/iden3/rapidsnark-old .**